qapeoples/me/README.md

 High Quality & Cost Effective SQA Solution to IT Firms specially Bangladeshi Software Firms.

+## Current Industry Issues:

+* Advance QA is required for Large Scale ERP/Systems/Apps.It Needs 8 to 10 Month time is required to develop a custom process/systems by an Expert Team most of the firms are unable to maintain expert Test Automation(DevOps Intregated) Team.After the development of the System Only Single Senior QA can maintain the process by Hand.
+* So What will the Test Automation/Syatem Automation team do after this process development ?
+Here  QA Peoples is giving you the solution.One Common platform to serve you High Quality & Cost Effective SQA Solution at a Merginal Cost.

 ## Who ?

 A Team of 5 Expert SQA Engineer.